 Still other lobbyists have even revealed when they’re going to a Capitol Hill hearing.
 Soon after it was announced that there would be a hearing on regulating online poker Oct.
 25, Peter Dugas, a financial services, energy and gaming lobbyist, tweeted:

-Dugas, who used to lobby for MGM Resorts International, which is pushing to lift the federal online poker ban, cautioned that such tweets require context.
+used to lobby for MGM Resorts International, which is pushing to lift the federal online poker ban, cautioned that such tweets require context.
 “It’s always important to have some context why you’re going.
 People may assume that I have a client in online gaming if I’m going.”
 He added, “In reality I’m only going because I have a personal interest in the issue.”

 Asked if Twitter or other social media could be used by lobbyists to disclose who they are meeting with in real-time, Dugas responded, over Twitter of course, that perhaps they could “check-in on Four Square linked to LD-2.”